Low-Rank Tucker Approximation of a Tensor From Streaming Data: Guarantees

 \section{Guarantees}

 In this section, we present probabilistic guarantees on the preceding algorithms.
-We show that approximation error for the one-pass algorithm is the sum of the error from the two-pass algorithm and the error resulting from the core approximation.
-Proofs for the three theorems in this section can be found in the corresponding subsections of \cref{appendix:proof-main-result}.
+We show that the approximation error for the one-pass algorithm is the sum of the error from the two-pass algorithm and the error resulting from the core approximation.
+We present most of the proofs in this section, and defer some more technical parts to the appendix.